 - Use the lens cloth to “wash” the solution onto a glass window or mirror.
 Dab away the excess to avoid drips.

-- Let it dry and enjoy your homemade “frost!”
+- Let it dry and voila!
+You can enjoy your homemade frosted window panes—science made it possible!

 Note that other liquids besides water are solvents as well.
 For example, if you heat milk on the stove and add sugar and cocoa powder to make hot chocolate, the milk is the solvent and the sugar and cocoa are both solutes.